rdb/pyweek28/README.md

 License
 =======

-This code is placed in the public domain.
+All code, art, music and sound is placed in the public domain.